Skip to Content

 ComponentWhat It IsMean ValueOscillation

-How the model is constructed: Both the axial tilt and the inclination tilt effect oscillate by exactly the same amount (~0.634°).
+How the model is constructed: Both the axial tilt effect and the inclination tilt effect oscillate by exactly the same amount (~0.63603°).

 Why Inclination Must Affect Obliquity

-Standard astronomy acknowledges that obliquity varies, but treats it as a single quantity driven primarily by lunisolar torques.
+Standard astronomy acknowledges that obliquity varies, attributing the oscillation to a combination of axial precession and orbital-plane changes from planetary perturbations.
 The geometric reason why orbital inclination must independently contribute to obliquity follows from a simple chain of definitions:

 StepReasoning